Dog Exercise and Staying Healthy

-Another form of exercise you might want to consider is dog sports.
+Another form of dog exercise you might want to consider is dog sports.
 Dog sports may be gentle or energetic, or involve teamwork or solo practise – in short, there’s something for everyone!
-You can read more about the different sports you can enjoy with you dog in our article.
+You can read more about the different dog sports you can enjoy with your pet in our article.

 If your dog is not used to regular exercise but you’ve decided to start a routine, start off gently – it’ll be more easy-going for both of you, and you’ll be able to build up some stamina.
 Begin your dog exercising routine with short periods of activity at slow speeds, gradually increasing the time, speed and distance until your dog is getting the right amount of exercise for their size, breed and weight.
 (If you’re not sure what amount this is, check with your vet.)

 Your dog will be happier if they begin walking or running on soft surfaces such as dirt, sand or grass until their foot-pads toughen.
 It’s worth considering keeping your dog on a lead at first, so they don’t head off alone when you go out walking or running – although if you have a strong or enthusiastic pet, a head collar or harness will give you more control and peace of mind!
 If they’re going to be running off-lead, make sure your dog has good recall training.

 If your dog has a history of medical problems, you could consider working with your vet to plan a good dog exercise programme that’s beneficial for their particular needs.

 Should dogs exercise after eating?